 The solution z(t) can be written in terms of the elements of the matrix exponential.
-From equation (6.11) these elements all decay to zero for arbitrary z(0) if and only if $\operatorname{Re} \lambda_i < 0$ for all i.
+From equation (6.11) these elements all decay to zero for arbitrary z(0) if and only if $\text{Re }\lambda_i < 0$ for all i.
 Furthermore, if any λ_i has positive real part, then there exists an initial condition z(0) such that the corresponding solution increases without bound.
 Since we can scale this initial condition to be arbitrarily small, it follows that the equilibrium point is unstable if any eigenvalue has positive real part.
 The existence of a canonical form allows us to prove many properties of linear systems by changing to a set of coordinates in which the A matrix is in Jordan form.
 We illustrate this in the following proposition, which follows along the same lines as the proof of Theorem 5.1.
 Proposition 6.3.
 Suppose that the system $$\frac{dx}{dt} = Ax$$ has no eigenvalues with strictly positive real part and one or more eigenvalues with zero real part.
-Then the system is stable if and only if the Jordan blocks corresponding to each eigenvalue with zero real part are scalar (1×1) blocks.
-The following example illustrates the use of the Jordan form.
+Then the system is stable (in the sense of Lyapunov) if and only if the Jordan blocks corresponding to each eigenvalue with zero real part are scalar (1×1) blocks.
+Proof.
+See Exercise 6.6b. $$\Box$$ The following example illustrates the use of the Jordan form.